acdlite/flummox/docs/quick-start.md

 Each Flux instance comes with its own dispatcher.
 Like constants, the dispatcher is treated as an implementation detail.
 The closest you'll come to interacting with it in most cases is the `Store#register(actionId, handler)` method discussed above.
 However, if you want to access the dispatcher directly, you can reference the `dispatcher` property of the Flux instance.

-So, now we have a class Flux that encapsulates our entire Flux set-up!
+So, now we have an AppFlux class that encapsulates our entire Flux set-up!
 Now we just create an instance:

 ```js
 let flux = new AppFlux();